-I think back to the times before I had kids, before I worked full-time, when running was as simple as grabbing my shoes and my watch and heading out the door.
-Fast forward a couple of years and running is not so simple but it is still achievable.
+I think back to the times before I had kids before I worked full-time when running was as simple as grabbing my shoes and my watch and heading out the door.
+Fast forward a couple of years and running is not so simple - but it is still achievable.
 First, you have to ask yourself where you prioritize running.
-For me, I know that if I don’t run I won’t be as good of a mom, wife or business owner.
-I make the time whether it is 5 am or 5 pm, to get in my run every day (with the exception of a day off here and there when my schedule really does not allow it).
-I find that if I really want to make it happen, I can.
-With teens, I definitely have more freedom now.
-However, when they were little it was a completely different challenge.
-During the week I would find the time before or after work before dropping them off at daycare or picking them up.
-Some fortunate people have the opportunity to run on their lunch break.
-If you are one of them I suggest bringing a change of clothes so you are not stinky the rest of the work day!
+For me, I know that if I don’t run I won’t be as good of a mom, wife, or business owner.
+I make the time whether it is 5 am or 5 pm, to get in my run 3-4 times per week.
+I find that I can if I really want to make it happen.

 I know for a lot of people they really may not have any time in their day to run.
-I suggest planning out your schedule with less days of running so that you do not get stressed out about going every day.
-Plan your weekend to include both days of running and then pick a few days during the week that you can get in at least half an hour or ask your coach to help you figure out how to schedule your days with less volume during the week and higher volume on the weekends.
+I suggest planning out your workweek schedule with fewer days of running so that you do not get stressed out about going every day.
+Then, plan your weekend to include one or both days of running.
+I've also learned that it can be tough if you go more than 2 days in a row without a run.
+So, I try to do 2 runs during the week and the other 1-2 on the weekend.

 2. DON’T BE AFRAID TO ASK FOR HELP